Aldbury: Stocks House

 Landowner William de Mandeville held land at "la Stock' in Aldbury around 1176–1177.
-Records exist of a Henry de Bohun who was a knight in the service of King Henry III's son, Prince Edward, and uncle of Humphrey de Bohun, 3rd Earl of Hereford and of Essex.
+(Note: Also referred to as Stocks Manor; anciently la Stok) Records exist of a Henry de Bohun, who was a knight in the service of King Henry III's son, Prince Edward, and uncle of Humphrey de Bohun, 3rd Earl of Hereford and of Essex.
 In 1277–1278, the men of Stocks were ordered to come de Bohun's view of frankpledge at Amersham (Agmondesham) in Buckinghamshire.
-In 1278 de Bohun was granted the manors of Amersham and Nuthampstead by his nephew Humphrey.
+In 1278, de Bohun was granted the manors of Amersham and Nuthampstead by his nephew Humphrey.
 Henry may be the same Sir Henry de Bohun who was killed at the Battle of Bannockburn by the Scottish king Robert the Bruce in 1214.
 The land at Stocks belonged to a John de la Stock, who died in 1270.
 Records of feudal duties show that the land was held by a Master Henry Sampson in 1273.
 The last mention of Stocks until the 17th century appears when Philip de Aylesbury granted a piece of land called Stockyngge to William de Dunhamstede in 1318.

-After a gap there are references from the 17th century of the land being in the possession of Robert Duncombe, an ancestor of the Lords Feversham.
-In 1773, Arnold Duncombe built a new house, Stocks House.
+After a gap, there are references from the 17th century of the land being in the possession of Robert Duncombe, an ancestor of the Lords Feversham.
+In 1773, Arnold Duncombe built a new home, Stocks House.
 The estate then passed successively to the Hayton, Whitbread and Gordon families.

-An heir to the Stocks estate, James Adam Gordon (d.1854), was a friend of the Scottish author Sir Walter Scott, and it is reputed that the writer visited Gordon at Stocks House.
+An heir to the Stocks estate, James Adam Gordon (d.1854), was a friend of the Scottish author Sir Walter Scott and it is reputed that the writer visited Gordon at Stocks House.
 Gordon's widow, Emma Katherine, married the politician Richard Bright, who died at Stocks in 1878.
-Emma Katherine died in 1891, and left the estate to Foreign Secretary Sir Edward Grey, as a descendant of Samuel Whitbread.
-He shortly afterwards sold the house, as all that remained, to the author Mary Augusta Ward, whose husband was also a writer, Thomas Humphry Ward.
-While the Wards lived at Stocks, it became a bustling literary salon, welcoming leading intellectuals and writers of the day, including their nephews Aldous Huxley and Julian Huxley, their son-in-law George Macaulay Trevelyan, and Eric Blair (George Orwell).
+Emma Katherine died in 1891 and left the estate to Foreign Secretary Sir Edward Grey, as a descendant of Samuel Whitbread.
+He sold the house shortly afterwards, as all that remained, to the author Mary Augusta Ward, whose husband was also a writer, Thomas Humphry Ward.
+While the Wards lived at Stocks, it became a bustling literary salon, welcoming leading intellectuals and writers of the day, including their nephews Aldous Huxley and Julian Huxley, their son-in-law George Macaulay Trevelyan and Eric Blair (George Orwell).
 Mary Ward died in 1920 and Stocks was inherited by her son, politician Arnold Ward.

 In 1944, Stocks was turned into a girls' school.
-Stocks House achieved some notoriety when in 1972 it was purchased by Victor Lownes, an owner of Playboy magazine, who hosted lavish, rowdy parties there, staffed by scantily-clad bunny girls.
+Stocks House achieved some notoriety when it was purchased by Victor Lownes in 1972, an owner of Playboy magazine, who hosted lavish, rowdy parties there, staffed by scantily-clad bunny girls.
 The parties were attended by a number of celebrities of the day including Peter Cook, John Cleese, Christopher Reeve, Jack Nicholson, Keith Moon and Tony Curtis.
-After Lownes's death, the house was sold and became a hotel and golf course.
-Today it is the home of racehorse trainer Walter Swinburn.
+After Lownes' death, the house was sold and became a hotel and golf course.
+Today, it is the home of racehorse trainer Walter Swinburn.